 of this family name include: Gebhardt, Gebhard, Gebheart, Gebhart, Gephard, Gephardt, Gephart, Gebheard, Gebbard, Gebbart, Gebbardt, Gabhart and many more.

 Notables of the period with the surname Kephart were Gebhard I (died 1023), known as Gebhard of Swabia, Bishop of Regensburg from 994 to 1023.
 He achieved fame for his generosity to the poor Black Forest farmers around 990 A.D.
-He was succeeded by Gebhard II, called Gebhard von Hohenwart, who...
-Another 82 words (6 lines of text) are included under the topic Early Kephart Notables in all our PDF Extended History products and printed products wherever possible.
+He was succeeded by Gebhard II, called Gebhard von Hohenwart, who was the bishop of Regensburg (or Ratisbon) from 1023 to 1036.
+His son, Gebhard III, called...
+Another 66 words (5 lines of text) are included under the topic Early Kephart Notables in all our PDF Extended History products and printed products wherever possible.